 Parentheticals are mentioned in the brackets at the right place within the dialogue.
 Here is an example:

-Parentheticals help you add small actions inside the dialogues without moving to the action line and breaking the dialogue.
+Parentheticals help you add small actions inside the dialogue without moving to the action line and breaking the dialogue.

 Step #7: Transition and Camera Shots

-There was a time when transitions and camera shots were used a lot but these aren’t used a lot today.
+There was a time when transitions and camera shots were used a lot in feature films but these aren’t used a lot today.
 Professional scriptwriters still use transitions and camera shots.
 If you plan to use transition and camera shots, make sure you are formatting them properly.

 Here is an example: